madskjeldgaard/cc14/README.md

 As an alternative to this quark, you could use the 14 bit midi functionality in [The Modality Toolkit](https://github.com/ModalityTeam/Modality-toolkit).

+If you don't have a 14 bit midi controller, I recommend building one yourself (the easiest way would probably be to use the Teensy microcontrollers since they have great usb midi support).

 ### Installation

 Open up SuperCollider and evaluate the following line of code: